camunda-community-hub/letter-to-santa/README.md

 Further, the Amazon search portion could be _much_ better with an actual Amazon Reseller account.
 Maybe next year.

-If you can think of other areas for improvement -- and there must be a lot! -- please feel free to reach out to [David G. Simmons](mailto:david.simmons@camunda.com), Principle Developer Advocate at Camunda who was responsible for helping Santa get this entire process set up.
+If you can think of other areas for improvement -- and there must be a lot! -- please feel free to reach out to [David G. Simmons](mailto:david.simmons@camunda.com), Principal Developer Advocate at Camunda who was responsible for helping Santa get this entire process set up.